Karen-Najafzadeh/Unity-Internship-Learning-Documentation/Common Git Commands/README.md

 ```

 ---

+## Use Github Desktop

+Alternatively, you can download and install the Github Desktop and use the GUI instead.
+You can download and install via [this link](https://desktop.github.com/download/).

 ## **Conclusion**
 These are the essential Git commands you’ll use frequently.
 If you're working with Unity, **always be careful with `git reset --hard` and merging branches**, as it can overwrite files permanently.